 There are other western tourists here which feels slightly comforting.
 We were beginning to think that we might be Jordan’s only European visitors.

-The Citadel, or Jabal al-Qal’a, is on one of Amman’s seven hills, and it is widely considered to one of the oldest continuously occupied places on the planet.
+The Citadel, or Jabal Al-Qal’a, is on one of Amman’s seven hills, and is widely considered to be one of the oldest continuously occupied places on the planet.
 It comprises three main structures.
 The Temple of Hercules dates from the Roman occupation of Amman in the second century AD.
-The Umayyad Palace was built in the eighth century; its entry kiosk is still largely in tact and its roof has been fully restored.
-The third structure is the remains of a Byzantine church on one
+The Umayyad Palace was built in the eighth century; its entry kiosk is still largely intact and its roof has been fully restored.
+The third structure is the remains of a Byzantine church on one side

 There are no barriers in place around any of the Citadel’s historic ruins, and tourists and locals are free to tramp all over them.
 Issy says that perhaps if your entire country is covered in priceless historic artifacts it doesn’t matter too much if a few of them get a bit trampled on from time to time.

 We sneak casually out the front gate past the ticket collector and hope he doesn’t realise that we didn’t come in this way, and we then make our way down some more precipitously steep steps to the Roman Theatre in the valley below.
 The Theatre was cut into the side of the hill in the second century AD.
 It has a capacity of 6,000 and has been extensively restored.
 We’re told that concerts are held here regularly, and one will be held tomorrow night to mark the twentieth anniversary of King Abdullah II’s ascent to the throne.

 Friday prayers are well underway, and it’s a bit hard to ignore the sermon being broadcast from the minarets of the nearby Grand Husseini Mosque in the centre of town.
 We wander into the fruit and vegetable souk next to